Overall Risk Assessment in the COVID-19 Environment

 |Is the medical room properly equipped?||Yes and being restocked.||Satisfactory||Ongoing|

-Full PPE is available should a member of staff have to deal with a child or member of staff exhibiting COVID-19 symptoms and the 2 metre social distancing rule cannot be adhered to.
+Full PPE is available should a member of staff have to deal with a child or member of staff exhibiting COVID-19 symptoms and the 2 meter social distancing rule cannot be adhered to.

 However, the wearing of a face covering or other PPE, should not mean the relaxing of any of the other measures that have been put in place to reduce the risk of the spread of COVID-19.
 Hygiene, social distancing and other initiatives still must be maintained.